wazuh/wazuh-documentation/source/azure/activity-services/active-directory/graph.rst

 Microsoft Graph use case
 ------------------------

-Here is an example of monitoring the Azure ADD activity using the configuration described above.
+Here is an example of monitoring the Azure AD activity using the configuration described above.

 Wazuh Rules
 ^^^^^^^^^^^